- About Us

 The Center for Climate Protection invites you to join the growing conversation about local energy resource development enabled by Sonoma Clean Power.
 “Planning Concepts” describes our vision, approach, ideas, and several potential programs that Sonoma Clean Power might initiate to advance a local clean energy economy.
 It is a living document that we expect to revise over time.
 Our intent is to help develop and implement the best ideas so that Sonoma Clean Power fulfills the vision and inspires communities around the country.
 We hope you find “Planning Concepts” helpful as you consider your own energy needs and evaluate the many opportunities presented by Sonoma Clean Power.
 We welcome your comments, questions, and suggestions.
 SCP Local Resource Planning Concepts – Jan 17

 CPC first identified community choice aggregation as a promising means for Sonoma County to rapidly reduce greenhouse gases in a CPC White Paper released in July of 2005.

 Renewable Energy Secure Communities (RESCO)

-Another top priority of the Climate Protection Campaign’s renewable energy program is the Renewable Energy Secure Communities research project.
+Another top priority of the Center for Climate Protection’s renewable energy program is the Renewable Energy Secure Communities research project.
 The RESCO program takes a very close look at energy use and renewable energy sources available in Sonoma County and analyzes them to determine how to optimize renewable energy deployment.
 Its purpose is to develop and demonstrate a model for locally owned, cost-effective renewable energy that helps us meet our greenhouse gas reduction goals.
 It is a multi-year (2009-2013), multi-partner program funded by the California Energy Commission.
 For more information visit Sonoma RESCO.
 Click on the “library” tab on the left for the reports.
 RESCO Task 5 Report contains the localized energy portfolios for Sonoma County.